 Potential for High Risk Deliveries

 From a pregnancy perspective, breeding dogs of different sizes can sometimes lead to difficult deliveries.
 This is especially so if the stud is much larger than the bitch, or he comes from a large-headed breed.
-A bitch of different breed may have more difficulty pushing the puppies out, and she may require a C-section in order for her and her puppies to survive.
+A bitch of a different breed may have more difficulty pushing the puppies out, and she may require a C-section in order for her and her mixed breed puppies to survive.

 Still a Strong Chance for Congenital Health Issues